microsoft/playwright/docs/src/api/class-apirequestcontext.md

 * since: v1.45
 - `reason` <[string]>

-The reason to be reported to the operations interrupted by the context disposure.
+The reason to be reported to the operations interrupted by the context disposal.

 ## async method: APIRequestContext.fetch
 * since: v1.16